-Each file is read in small increments, we call chunks, while being copied in the archive.
-Larger chunks will result in faster backup, at the price of taking longer to process each one of them and risking a timeout.
+Chunk size Each file is read in small increments, we call chunks, while being copied in the archive.
+Larger for large files processing and risking a timeout.
 Smaller chunks lead to slower but safer backups.
 On very slow hosts, this parameter should be set to a low value, for example 256Kb, or even lower - especially true if you constantly get timeout errors when backing up large files.
 On fast hosts you may want to increase this value in order to speed up your backup operation.